-- Customers can give essential user input for developing a new EU MDR compliant device
+- Customers can give essential user input for developing a new MDR compliant device

-- To meet the tighter EU MDR post-market surveillance requirements, manufacturers need possibly more customers to provide feedback on the use of the devices than under the EU MDD.
+- To meet the tighter MDR post-market surveillance requirements, manufacturers need possibly more customers to provide feedback on the use of the devices than under the MDD

 Get your internal ducks in an MDR row